soapunny/docs/reference/etc/alexa_devices_registration.md

     2. Click search icon on the right-top and Search "Google Nest"
     3. Link the app to Alexa App.
     4. Once it's done, go to the Devices menu and search "Google Nest Thermostat"
     5. Push the "Discover Devices" button.
+    6. Change the name to "Thermostat".
 ```
 <br />